 To find out the requirements for replacement of the following safety equipment:

-The mechanical inspection centre will issue you a technical compliance certificate if the vehicle meets building standards recognized by the automotive industry for:
+The mechanical inspection centre will issue you a technical compliance certificate if the rebuilt vehicle meets the SAAQ’s requirements.

-It must be presented for another technical appraisal as soon as you have made the required corrections.
+It must undergo another technical appraisal as soon as you have made the required corrections.

 If the vehicle meets the safety standards for road vehicles, the mechanical inspection centre will issue you a valid mechanical inspection certificate.